 - narrowing of the urethra

 Medication overuse headache: ASA–caffeine–butalbital may contribute to medication overuse headache (rebound headaches).
 Daily use of this medication is not recommended.

 Reye's syndrome: ASA may be linked to Reye's syndrome (a rare disease affecting the brain and liver).
 It should be used with caution by children, teenagers, and young adults with influenza or chickenpox.
 Report any symptoms of Reye's syndrome, such as high fever, weakness, fast breathing, unresponsiveness and rash on the palms to a doctor as soon as possible.

 Breast-feeding: This medication passes into breast milk.
-If you are a breast-feeding mother and are taking ASA - caffeine - butalbital, it may affect your baby.
+If you are breast-feeding and are taking ASA–caffeine–butalbital, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 What other drugs could interact with this medication?

 There may be an interaction between ASA–caffeine–butalbital and any of the following:

 - amphetamines (e.g., dextroamphetamine, lisdexamfetamine)